bakeyeon/leetcode-log/easy/2877-create-a-dataFrame-from-list.md

 → See `easy/2877-create-a-dataFrame-from-list.py`

 ## What I Learned
-- Sometimes, there's no need to overthink – just use the tools you already have.
-- Creating a DataFrame from structured data like a 2D list is super easy in pandas.
 - **Naming matters.** Giving the input list a clear name like `student_data` makes the code self-explanatory.
 - **Column names are key.** Choosing intuitive column names like `student_id` and `age` helps keep your DataFrame readable and easy to use later.
 - Might sound obvious, but it's good to **remember that pandas assumes your list starts with rows** — so 2D list structure needs to be consistent.